Monster (Kiss album): Composition

 According to an interview with Tommy Thayer, the band had the intention of creating an album with a slightly heavier sound than Sonic Boom, as well as recreating the vibe that existed on the band's earlier material.
 Similarly, Simmons has likened the album to a combination of three of the band's previous albums, Destroyer, Revenge and Sonic Boom.

 While doing interviews for his appearance in ABC's Castle, Simmons commented on the album's sound: "Meat and potatoes.
 You know it's going to be like Santa Claus.
 Up and down, everybody gets used to this and that, and things change, and fashion changes, but it's good to know that Santa comes, and he's not going to change his outfit and you know what you're going to get: gifts.
 Consistency of message."

 The band also decided to use old analog equipment instead of more popular digital recording gear.
 In justifying Kiss' choice, Simmons commented: "Technology is a seductive bitch, she will seduce you.
 You press this button, you don't have to do anything.
 But analog is the love of your life.
 You can push real hard and it always gives back.
 For the new album, the actual recording process was 24-track tape and an old Trident board.
 And as many tubes as possible.
 You need tubes, electricity and thick wood to make that thick sound."

 On March 22, 2012, Stanley said in an interview with VH1 Radio Network's Dave Basner, "Monster is really the culmination of everything this band has been in the past and where we're going.
 When we did Sonic Boom, it was a big task for us because we were saying, 'How do we define who we are today without losing who we've been?'
 So, that was a tall order for us, but once we got that under our belts, we wanted to go back in and Monster is far, far beyond anything we've done in terms of Sonic Boom and yet it's right up there with some of the best stuff we've done.
 It's KISS."

-Monster debuted at #3 on the Billboard 200, making it the band's third consecutive album to reach the top three in the US, and cracked the Top 10 charts in Canada, Czech Republic, Norway, Sweden, Australia, Germany, Austria, Switzerland, Italy, Finland, Japan, and Danish charts and cracked the Top 20 in the UK, Spain, Hungary and the Dutch charts.
+Monster debuted at No. 3 on the Billboard 200, making it the band's third consecutive album to reach the top three in the US, and cracked the Top 10 charts in Canada, Czech Republic, Norway, Sweden, Australia, Germany, Austria, Switzerland, Italy, Finland, Japan, and Danish charts and cracked the Top 20 in Spain, Hungary and the Dutch charts.

 The album sold approximately 60,000 copies in its first week of release in the United States and 120,000 copies outside of the domestic US in its first week.